-Unlike many other states, South Carolina does not require that someone licensed as a CPA is a state resident.
-Only those who hold Social Security numbers and are lawful residents of the United States may become CPAs in South Carolina.
+Unlike many other states, South Carolina does not require that someone licensed as a Certified Public Accountant CPA is a state resident.
+Only those who hold Social Security numbers and are lawful residents of the United States have the opportunity of becoming a CPA in South Carolina.

-Once a person has accumulated at least 120 semester hours and has a baccalaureate degree, they may sit for the Uniform CPA Examination in South Carolina.
-It is recommended, however, that applicants have another 30 hours of post-graduate work before taking the exam.
-That 150 semester hours of education is necessary for licensure in South Carolina, but not for taking the CPA exam.
+Once a person has accumulated at least 120 credit hours and has a baccalaureate degree, they may sit for the CPA Exam in South Carolina.
+It is recommended, however, that applicants have another 30 hours of post-graduate work before you take the CPA Exam.
+That 150 credit hours of education is necessary for licensure in South Carolina, but not to take the CPA exam.

 Fill out the CPA exam application and send it along with your official transcripts and fees to:

 Nashville, TN 37219

 Once your application is accepted, you will receive a Notice to Schedule (NTS) via the way you indicated in the application: Email, fax or regular mail.
 The NTS allows you six months in which to sit for one or more of the four sections of the Uniform CPA Exam.
 There are five CPA exam testing centers in South Carolina.
 They are in:

 - Rock Hill

 Schedule your CPA Exam online via Prometric, which oversees South Carolina testing centers.
 Arrive at the testing center at least half an hour prior to the starting time.
 While you can take any of the four sections of the CPA Exam – financial accounting and reporting, auditing and attestation, business environment and concepts and regulation - in any order, you must wait at least two months to retake the same section.
 You will receive your test results in the mail.

 If you do decide to retake a section of the CPA Exam, you must submit applicable fees for the exam and registration.
 Any candidate may take each section of the CPA Exam once during a testing window.
 Dates for each window are:

 - January 1 through February 29